mr5z/MvvmEssentials/README.md

     }
 }
 ```
-2. Delete any `Shell` related because it is garbage.
+2. Delete any `Shell` related.
+It is not used here.
 3. Under `App.xaml.cs`:
 ```cs
 public partial class App